 Well, that depends on your definition of “end.”

 Writer-director Christopher Nolan (Inception, Memento) probably has a much different idea of an “ending” than J.K.
 Rowling does.
 For some, the ending is the chance to answer all the questions, or to resolve.
-For others, the ending is a chance to surprise, upend, and subvert the audience’s understanding of the entire work.
+For others, the ending is a chance to surprise, upend, and subvert the audience's understanding of the entire work with an ambiguous ending or a plot twist.

 Sometimes an author will write an ending and believe that he has completely resolved everything in the story, but beta readers will quickly respond with helpful feedback like: